-The DEDP team recommends that learners be prepared in several important topic areas for each course, which include single- and multi-variable calculus, linear algebra, and probability and statistics.
-The program team has also prepared a Course Preview for every course, which will help you discover if you are prepared.
+As the program’s courses are graduate-level, the DEDP team recommends that learners be prepared in several important topic areas for each course, which include single- and multi-variable calculus, linear algebra, and probability and statistics.
+The program team has also prepared a Course Preview for most courses, to help you discover if you are prepared.
 For more information please refer to this helpful FAQ article.

 For more information relating to the program, please review the DEDP section of our helpful FAQ site.
 After review, please contact us again if you have any further questions - we're here to help!